lc-guy/4chan-finder/README.md

 * The nokogiri gem is necessary for cleaning 4chan api's output.
 To install it, enter `[sudo] gem install nokogiri`.

 ## Contact
-* e-mail: aptyget@gmail.com
-* IRC: apt-get on SynIRC and Rizon
+* IRC: apt-get on SynIRC, Rizon, and Freenode